andy-byers/paw/README.md

 # paw

-> NOTE: Paw is now statically typed!
+> NOTE: Paw is under active development and is not ready for production use.
-> Some features will not work for a while (metamethods, C API).
-> Pretty much everything is subject to change.
 > See the [roadmap](#roadmap) to get an idea of where things are going.
+> Also see [known issues](#known-issues) for a list of known problems that will eventually be fixed.

-An unobtrusive scripting language
+An expressive scripting language

-Paw is a high-level programming language and runtime designed for embedding.
+Paw is a high-level scripting language and runtime designed for embedding.
-Paw features strong static typing under a sound type system, generics, and bidirectional type checking.
+Paw features static strong typing under a sound type system, generics, and bidirectional type checking.
+Paw is an interpreted language that runs on a stack-based virtual machine written in C.

 ## Syntax Overview